GeekGurusUnion/214-Project/README.md

 **1.1.
 Use a version control system**

-- Never keep files checked out for long periods (small incremental updates, make a pull request after a night's work onto Organization's `dev` branch).
+- Never keep files checked out for long periods (small incremental updates, make a pull request after a night's work onto Organization's `dev` branch (see Git Standards 1.1. for more info).
 - Ensure that checked-in code doesn't break the build (Github Actions doesn't do everything).

 **1.2.
 Code Reviews**